Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

-Variation of the filtration value $ \epsilon $ may cause appearance or disappearance of connected components or loops \cite{chung2019exact}.
-In a simplical complex, the number of connected components is the Betti-0 number $ \beta_{0} $ and the number of independent cycles (or loops) is the Betti-1 number $ \beta_{1} $.
-In graph filtrations, $ \beta_{0} $ increases while $ \beta_{1} $ decreases over filtrations (Figure \ref{fig:GF}) \cite{chung2019exact}.
-During the graph filtration, a connected component that are born never dies, thus, the death time is infinity.
-Consequently, we ignore the death values of connected components and characterize by a set of increasing birth values $ \mathcal{B}_{G} $:
+Change in the filtration values \( \epsilon \) may cause the appearance or disappearance of connected components or loops \cite{chung.2019.NN}.
+In a simplicial complex, the number of connected components is the Betti-0 number \( \beta_{0} \), and the number of independent cycles (or loops) is the Betti-1 number \( \beta_{1} \).
+In graph filtrations, \( \beta_{0} \) increases while \( \beta_{1} \) decreases over filtrations (Figure \ref{fig:GF}) \cite{chung.2019.NN}.
+During the graph filtration, a connected component that is born never dies; thus, the death time is infinity.
+Consequently, we ignore the death values of connected components and characterize them by a set of increasing birth values \( {\bf B}_G \):

-On the other hand, loops are always there in a complete graphs and thus the birth values of cycles are considered as $-\infty$ and ignored.
-Then the loops are completely characterized by the a set of increasing death values $ \mathcal{D}_{G}$:
+On the other hand, loops are always present in complete graphs, so the birth values of cycles are considered as \( -\infty \) and are ignored.
+The loops are then completely characterized by a set of increasing death values \( {\bf D}_G \):

-Then we can decompose edge weights uniquely into the birth set $\mathcal{B}_{G}$ and death set $\mathcal{D}_{G}$ through the {\em birth-death decomposition} \cite{songdechakraiwut2021topological}: \begin{thm} The edge weight set $w=(w_{ij})$ of a complete graph can be uniquely decomposed as
+Thus, we can decompose edge weights \( w=(w_{ij}) \) uniquely into either the birth set \( {\bf B}_G \) or death set \( {\bf D}_G \) through the {\em birth-death decomposition} \cite{song.2023}: